Li-brua/Consumption-Downgrading/README.md

-This is a consumer degradation assistant fine-tuned based on GPT-3.5.
+\text{This is a consumer degradation assistant fine-tuned based on GPT-3.5.}